 The system uses two sequencing batch reactors of 265,000gal for biological treatment, along with two 200,000gal wastewater equalisation tanks.

 Bristol-Myers Squibb was awarded $33m in tax credits by the state of Massachusetts, following legislation that changed the state’s investment tax credit rules that allowed the company claim a refund for five percent of its investment in the facility.

-In addition, the state put through a $34m bond issue for infrastructure relating to the new biopharma plant - the new waste treatment and sewage facilities.
+In addition, the state put through a $34m bond issue for infrastructure relating to the new biopharma plant, along with new waste treatment and sewage facilities.
 The total incentive awarded to the company has been estimated to be approximately $60m.

 In July 2019, the UK-based Wasdell Group (Wasdell) opened a state-of-the-art pharmaceutical packaging plant in Dundalk, Ireland.
 Built with an…